AbigailSaar/waifu2x/README.md

 ## Summary

 Click to see the slide show.
+More moving documentation can be viewed <a href="http://instant-moving-quote.com/">here</a>

 ![slide](https://raw.githubusercontent.com/nagadomi/waifu2x/master/images/slide.png)